The Unwanted Undead Adventurer

 The Unwanted Undead Adventurer (望まぬ不死の冒険者, Nozomanu Fushi no Bōkensha) is a Japanese light novel series written by Yū Okano and illustrated by Jaian.
 It has been serialized online via the user-generated novel publishing website Shōsetsuka ni Narō since September 2016.
 It was later acquired by Overlap, who have published fourteen volumes since October 2017 under their Overlap Novels imprint.

-A manga adaptation illustrated by Haiji Nakasone has been serialized in Overlap's Comic Gardo website since November 2017, with its chapters collected into thirteen tankōbon volumes as of August 2025.
+A manga adaptation illustrated by Haiji Nakasone has been serialized in Overlap's Comic Gardo website since November 2017, with its chapters collected into fourteen tankōbon volumes as of August 2026.
 An anime television series adaptation produced by Connect aired from January to March 2024.
 A second season has been announced.

 Plot

 Rentt Faina is a 25-year-old who has been a Bronze-class adventurer for a decade.
 One day while he is in the Labyrinth of the Moon's Reflection, he finds an undiscovered path.
 Unfortunately for him, he comes across a dragon's lair and is devoured.
 Sometime later, Rentt awakens as an undead skeleton.
 He soon begins a quest to achieve Existential Evolution so he can rejoin civilization.